 \subsection{Systematics deprojection and scale cuts}

-We perform systematics deprojection tests on the data and on the mocks to validate the lower minimum multipoles that can be safely included in our analysis for each observable.
-For this, we use a joint linear regression for the full set of Quaia systematics templates based on the ordinary least squared (OLS) method introduced in, e.g., \cite{weayerdyck}.
-We apply the linear deprojection to our data, and to our 1000 mocks that do not contain any systematics.
-Thus, the variations on the angular power spectra after deprojecting systematics form the mocks are explained as random fluctuations.
-In this way, we compare the $\Delta C_\ell$ difference at each scale for the data to the $\Delta C_\ell$ distribution for the mocks, and determine that a given multipole is affected by systematics if its variation cannot be explained as statistical fluctuation at 95\% confindence level.
+We performed systematics deprojection tests on the data and on the mocks to validate the lower minimum multipoles that can be safely included in our analysis for each observable.
+For this, we used a joint linear regression for the full set of Quaia systematics templates based on the ordinary least squared (OLS) method introduced in, for example, \cite{weayerdyck}.
+We applied the linear deprojection to our data and to our 1000 mocks, which do not contain any systematics.
+Thus, the variations in the angular power spectra, after deprojecting systematics from the mocks, can be attributed to random fluctuations.
+In this way, we compared the $\Delta C_\ell$ difference at each scale for the data to the $\Delta C_\ell$ distribution for the mocks and determine that a given multipole is affected by systematics if its variation cannot be explained as statistical fluctuation at the 95\% confidence level.

-In \citet{fabbian2025}, it is already discussed that the measured $C_\ell^{\kappa g}$ from Quaia and $Planck$ data present compatible deviations from the model with random fluctuations at every multipole, while $C_\ell^{gg}$ present offsets at large scales ($\ell \lesssim 15$) that cannot be explained as statistical fluctuation.
-Here, for the density and its CMB lensing cross-correlation we adopt the same validated scale cuts in \citet{fabbian2025} and set $\ell_{\rm min} = 14$ for $C_\ell^{gg}$ and $\ell_{\rm min}$ = 2 for $C_\ell^{\kappa g}$.
-For the ARF, we validate the cuts with our regression method and find that for $C_\ell^{\kappa z}$ the offset in the data is compatible with statistical fluctuations at every multipole, while for $C_\ell^{zz}$, scales lower than $\ell \lesssim 10$ present larger offsets than those compatible with the mocks at 95\% confidence level.
-In Fig.~\ref{fig:sys} we represent an example of this validation of the shift in $C_\ell^{zz}$ and $C_\ell^{\kappa z}$ for $\ell = 6$ and $\ell = 10$, using the Quaia high-z sample.
+\citet{fabbian2025} note that the measured $C_\ell^{\kappa g}$ from Quaia and $Planck$ data present compatible deviations from the model with random fluctuations at every multipole.
+Moreover, $C_\ell^{gg}$ present offsets at large scales ($\ell \lesssim 15$) that cannot be explained in terms of statistical fluctuation.
+Here, for the density and CMB lensing cross-correlation, we adopted the same validated scale cuts in \citet{fabbian2025} and set $\ell_{\rm min} = 14$ for $C_\ell^{gg}$ and $\ell_{\rm min}$ = 2 for $C_\ell^{\kappa g}$.
+For the ARFs, we validated the cuts with our regression method and find that for $C_\ell^{\kappa z}$ the offset in the data is compatible with statistical fluctuations at every multipole.
+By contrast, for $C_\ell^{zz}$, scales lower than $\ell \lesssim 10$ present greater offsets than those compatible with the mocks at the 95\% confidence level.
+In Fig.~\ref{fig:sys} we show an example of this validation for the shift in $C_\ell^{zz}$ and $C_\ell^{\kappa z}$ at $\ell = 6$ and $\ell = 10$, using the Quaia high-z sample.